CassandraSehic/CassandraSehic/_posts/2023-10-18-making-my-musical-memoir.md

 The traditional diary method was not for me, so don't expect this post to tell you how to maintain a cringeless diary (if you know how to do this, my inbox is open).
 However, I can understand the appeal of having something that allows you to revisit your life experiences and emotions, and I suspect I'm not the only one, based on how long-lasting and widespread the concept of a diary is.

 ### The Alternative
 September 2023 marks exactly three years of me keeping an alternative style diary, which I call a "music diary."
 The name is as simple as the concept.
 Naturally, I listen to music, and naturally, the music I listen to changes over time.
 At the beginning of each month, I create a new playlist titled the current month and year (Example: [October 2023](https://open.spotify.com/playlist/6mzqNhrFcqRbV7r3AONmYh?si=9947990362f64a6a).
 Then, throughout the month, I add to the playlist whatever songs I'm liking and repeatedly listing to.
-I was not anticipating the great results.
+I was honestly not anticipating the great results.

 #### What I Discovered: